-Learning the I-Ching requires hands on, one on one, in-depth practice.
+Learning the I-Ching requires hands-on, one on one, in-depth practice.
 It’s almost impossible to try and learn the book simply through descriptions or images.
-The best way to become familiar with its methods is to get ahold of a translation, and begin working through it, asking questions when you can.
+The best way to become familiar with its methods is to get ahold of a translation and begin working through it, asking questions when you can.

-One common way that individuals finds works when it comes to “getting to know” the I-Ching is to cast a hexagram for the day, or week, and take the time to truly contemplate it at the close of the period it describes, as well as considering its beginning.
+One common way that individuals find works when it comes to “getting to know” the I-Ching is to cast a hexagram for the day, or week, and take the time to truly contemplate it at the close of the period it describes, as well as considering its beginning.
 This method often leaves readers with a better, more interpersonal relationship with the hexagrams and their interpretation.

 This being said, there is a learning curve when it comes to reading the I-Ching.
 It’s common at the beginning to find difficulty in understanding the answers being provided by the book.
 Many beginners find it helpful to use commentaries as reading aids, as well as asking another, more experienced reader for help.
 The most confusing part about reading the I-Ching is the crossover between ancient texts and imagery, and their digitization, or web interpretation.

 The I-Ching isn’t designed to provide readers with instant answers about the future, like some other interpretative modes that are utilized.
-While you don’t have to possess magic powers, be an ancient oracle, or be a psychic to learn to read the I-Ching, diligence and consistency are key to unlocking the text’s meanings.
+While you don’t have to possess magic powers, be an ancient oracle, or be a psychic to learn to read the I-Ching, diligence, and consistency are key to unlocking the text’s meanings.

 The more time that you spend working through casted hexagrams and their intrinsic meanings, the closer you will get to understand the ways of the ancient book.